 Williams was the top-rated safety coming out of high school, but moved to running back for his last two seasons at FSU.
 He averaged eight yards per carry as a junior, and finished the season with 730 yards and 11 touchdowns.
 He followed that up 689 yards and 11 touchdowns his senior year as well as 29 catches for 265 yards and another score.

 He was drafted in the fifth round by the Buffalo Bills and had a great start to his career.
 As a rookie in 2015, he rushed for 517 yards and seven touchdowns, picking up 5.7 yards per attempt.
 However, Williams has been suspended due to violating the league’s substance abuse policy three separate times.
-He has a meeting to possibly be reinstated this week, and that will hopefully be the start of his career continuing.

 8. Fred Rouse, 2005; .9980